Bloomfield Chase HOA

 From State of Michigan website

 HB 5202, sponsored by state Rep. Mike McCready, gives homeowners increased flexibility when dealing with special assessment liens.
-Under current law, homeowners that want to sell or refinance their homes must pay off the entire lien in a large lump sum payment.
-This act limits the amount of a lien on property assessed to the amount of an installment payment.
+Under current law, homeowners that want to sell or refinance their homes must pay off the entire lien in a lump sum payment.
+HB 5202 limits the amount of a lien on property assessed to the amount of an installment payment and the remaining balance may be assumed by the purchasing party.

 The United Homeowner Associations believes in the value of organized community associations for the value they bring in maintaining property values and the building of the sense of community.